MichaelLangbein/tdl2/backend/data/wiki/programming/windows.md

 - The bouncer tells you to go to the owner.
 - You walk across the street (the network) to the owner.
 - The owner gives you a number (which you cant read)
+  - How you communicate with the owner is a matter of the authentication-protocol (CAS, SAML, )
 - You walk across the street (the network) with that unreadable number back to the club.
 - The bouncer takes your number (which he can't read either), walks across the street (the network) and shows it to the owner.
 - The owner confirms that that's the number he's given you; after which he burns your code (single usage).